Abzom33/Networking/README.md

 # Networking Project - Domain + EC2 + DNS
-This project demonstates on how to deploy  an nginx web server on an AWS EC2 instance and  connect it  to a custom domain via Cloudflare DNS.
+This project demonstates on how to deploy  an NGINX web server on an AWS EC2 instance and  connect it  to a custom domain via Cloudflare DNS.

 Tools used :
 - `AWS EC2 Ubuntu`